 Jackie threw a big combined bash for Caroline's 21st birthday and John's 18th in 1978 at Le Club in Manhattan and the younger set partied until the wee hours.
 Headlines were made when John's close pal Billy Noonan started tangling with the paparazzi who were waiting for them to come out at 4 a.m. and, while trying to untangle his friend, John was knocked to the ground.
 Noonan later wrote Jackie a letter of apology for causing a spectacle.

-"She thought he was destined for greater things," Andersen told ABC News this month.
+"She thought he was destined for greater things," Andersen told ABC News in 2019.
 "She felt it was beneath him...
-What she wanted for John was the traditional path into politics, which was through the law,"
+What she wanted for John was the traditional path into politics, which was through the law."